oskarrough/slaytheweb/README.md

 ### Game state

-The main game state is a single, large object that stores everything needed to reproduce a certain state of the game.
-This is all you'll need to implement any interface for the game.
-The state is always modified using actions.
+The game state is a single, large object that stores everything needed to reproduce a certain state of the game.
+This is all you will/should need to implement any interface for the game.
+The state is always modified using an action.

+### Actions

 An action takes a `state`, modifies it and returns a new one.

-### Actions

-An action is anything that modifies the game state, be it drawing a card, dealing damage or applying a debuff.
+It could be drawing a card, dealing damage or applying a debuff.

+Check all the actions in `./public/game/actions.js`.
+Most have comments and corresponding tests you can check out.

 ### Action Manager

-All actions are enqueued and dequeued using an "action manager".
-This allows us to keep track of the history, undo things and control the flow of the game.
+As said, actions return a new state.
+They don't modify the original state.
+To keep track of all the moves (actions) made, we use the "action manager" to queue and dequeue them.

 Run `enqueue(action)` to add to the list.
 Run `dequeue()` to update the state with the oldest action.

+Note, you don't pass an action directly rather you pass an object like `{type: 'nameOfAction', damage: 5}`.

 ### Cards